jessebmiller/volition/README.md

 ## License

-Volition is released under the MIT License.
+Volition is released under the Apache-2.0 License.
 See [LICENSE](LICENSE) for details.

+## License Change Notice

+**Important:** This project was previously released under the MIT License.
+As of 2025-03-28, the license has been changed to Apache License 2.0.

+The Apache 2.0 license provides additional patent protections not present in the MIT license.
+This change was made to better protect contributors and users of this project while maintaining the open source nature of the code.

+Any copies or forks of this repository created prior to this change date would still be under the MIT license terms.
+All new contributions and usage will be governed by the Apache License 2.0.

 ---